evgx81/Cpp-Projects/DataStructures/README.md

 - TreeList
     - Printing all subtrees which roots have '0' value.
 - GraphMinimumSpanningTree
     - Implemention of Prim's and Kruskal's algorithms to find minimum spanning tree.
+- N-QueensProblem
+    - Solution of N Queens Problem using backtracking algorithm.